llippens/ggugent/README.md

 The `ggugent` package provides a custom ggplot2 theme (`theme_ugent`) tailored to the branding guidelines of Ghent University (UGent).
-This theme allows R users to create ggplot2 visualizations that adhere to the university’s style, including font, colors, and other aesthetic elements.
+This theme allows R users to create ggplot2 visualisations that adhere to the university’s style, including font, colours, and other aesthetic elements.

+> **Important.** This packages is currently under development

 ## Installation